• EN

 • Economics For All

-The Monetary Policy Committee (MPC) of the Banco de Moçambique has decided to reduce the policy rate, the MIMO rate, from 11.00% to 10.25%.
+The Monetary Policy Committee (MPC) of the Banco de Moçambique has decided to reduce the monetary policy rate, MIMO, from 9.75% to 9.50%.
 Read More

 GDP